ariqhwr/ariqhwr/README.md

 - 👀 I’m interested in Sports
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on Sports Data Analytics
-- 📫 Reach me on my instagram or linkedin!
+- 📫 Reach me on my instagram (ariqhawari) or linkedin (Muhammad Ariq Hawari)!

 <!---
 ariqhwr/ariqhwr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.